Selcuk-kripto/modifiedPW/README.md

-The code "generate_tts.cpp" produces and saves the truth tables of the Boolean functions which are obtained from the representative truth tables (RTTs) given in [1].
+The code "generate_tts.cpp" produces and saves the truth tables of the Boolean functions which are obtained from the representative truth tables (RTTs) mentioned in [1].
 The code is compiled with Microsoft Visual C++ 2010.

 The following files are needed to run the code: